 Teaching the Basics: Before the game begins, explain the rules and the concept of mini-golf to your students.
 Discuss the importance of precision and accuracy when putting the ball into the hole.

-Taking Turns: Divide the class into small groups or pairs.
+Taking Turns: Divide participants into small groups or pairs.
 Each player takes turns to complete a hole in as few strokes as possible.

 Scoring: Use the scorecards to record the number of strokes it takes each player to complete each hole.
 At the end of the game, tally the scores to determine the winner.